MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_NewAd_BuildCampaign_Keywords.md

 To better understand keywords, you need to know about ad groups.
 Ad groups are the best way to organize your campaigns by the specific products or services that you offer.

 When you create a campaign, think about the different kinds of ads that you want to create.
-For example, if you’re a toy retailer, you might want to write ads for kids’ electronics and different ads for your tricycle and wagon products.
+For example, if youâ€™re a toy retailer, you might want to write ads for kidsâ€™ electronics and different ads for your tricycle and wagon products.
 This is where ad groups come in.
-Keywords in the first ad group might include *walkie-talkies*, *electronic pets*, and *kids’ music players*.
-The second ad group might include keywords like *pull-along wagons*, *tricycles*, and *kids’ bikes*.
-If you don’t create separate ad groups within your campaign, people searching for "kids' bikes" might end up looking at your ad for electronic pets and vice versa.
-Use ad groups to help make your ad more relevant to users’ searches and to improve your ROI.
+Keywords in the first ad group might include *walkie-talkies*, *electronic pets*, and *kidsâ€™ music players*.
+The second ad group might include keywords like *pull-along wagons*, *tricycles*, and *kidsâ€™ bikes*.
+If you donâ€™t create separate ad groups within your campaign, people searching for "kids' bikes" might end up looking at your ad for electronic pets and vice versa.
+Use ad groups to help make your ad more relevant to usersâ€™ searches and to improve your ROI.

 :::image type="content" source="media/BA_Conc_NewAdv_AdGroupsKws.png" alt-text="Use ad groups to make your ad relevant.":::